The Mobile Influence on Education

 Mobile devices are not going away.
 A 2012 study by the Pew Research Center surveyed Advanced Placement and National Writing Project instructors in secondary schools, revealing that 73 percent of the teachers and/or their students used cell phones in class or to complete assignments.
 In these classes, over three-quarters of students also made use of electronic devices to access or submit assignments online.

 Mobile technology is not found in all classrooms, and researchers, educators and students may not yet be fully aware of its effectiveness or risks.
-Both teachers and students can most likely benefit from one of the biggest strengths of mobile technology for learning, the tailor-made applications for students with different learning styles, whether in early education, higher education or special needs classes.
+Both teachers and students can most likely benefit from the strengths of mobile technology for learning, in particular the tailor-made applications for students with different learning styles, whether in early education, higher education or special needs classes.
 The study out of Spain highlighted this benefit, explaining that "customizable applications help mold the learning process to students' impairments."
 While the researchers in this study worked specifically with special needs students, both younger and older students in traditional classrooms may also benefit from personalized learning.